-Sunday 18th November/ 9.30 am – midday
+Sunday 17th November/ 9.30 am – 11.30 am

-Now in its 11th year, this prestigious competition has cemented a reputation for discovering new talent and celebrating some of the most captivating imagery from the world of outdoor adventure.
+Kendal are seeking entries for their 2019 Photography Competition.
+Now in its 12th year, the prestigious Kendal Mountain Festival Photography competition has cemented a reputation for discovering new talent and celebrating some of the most captivating imagery from the world of outdoor adventure.

 Find out more and enter your photos here!